-If you or a covered family member move outside of our service area, you may remain in the Plan or you can enroll in another plan.
-If your dependents live out of the area (for example, if your child goes to college in another state), you may remain in the Plan or you can consider enrolling in a fee-for-service plan or an HMO that has agreements with affiliates in other areas.
+If you or a covered family member permanently move outside of our service area, you must enroll in another health plan.
+If you or your dependents live out of the area temporarily (for example, if your child goes to college in another state), you may remain in the Plan or you can consider enrolling in a fee-for-service plan or an HMO that has agreements with affiliates in other areas.
 If you or a family member move, you do not have to wait until Open Season to change plans.
 Contact your employing or retirement office.

 Section 2.
-Changes for 2018
+Changes for 2020